oblockton/Market_Metrics_VBA/README.md

-# Unit 2 | Assignment - The VBA of Wall Street
+# The VBA of Wall Street

 ## Background

-You are well on your way to becoming a programmer and Excel master!
-In this homework assignment you will use VBA scripting to analyze real stock market data.
-Depending on your comfort level with VBA, choose your assignment from Easy, Moderate, or Hard below.
+ In this assignment I have been tasked with using VBA scripting to analyze real stock market data.
+Depending on comfort level with VBA, we were given multiple options of assignment difficulty: Easy, Moderate, or Hard below.
+I chose to complete the Hard option, including the additional challenge functionality.
+Explanations of task to be completed at each difficulty level are provided below.

 ### Files

-* [Test Data](Resources/alphabtical_testing.xlsx) - Use this while developing your scripts.

-* [Stock Data](Resources/Multiple_year_stock_data.xlsx) - Run your scripts on this data to generate the final homework report.
+* [Stock Data](Multiple_year_stock_data_complete.xlsx) - Macro-Enabled workbook containing the project data and scripts.

 ### Stock market analyst